 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-: [1].
+Xiaoshun He: Ischemia‐reperfusion injury is considered an inevitable component of organ transplantation compromising outcomes.
+To completely avoid the injury, we developed this protocol based on a concept of ischemia‐free organ transplantation.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera